Thoughts about Filip Miucin from a real journalist and content creator

 My feelings towards Filip Miucin is most likely one shared by so many other content creators who actually work hard for their success.
 From freelance journalists to commentators, I’ve met so many dedicated content creators.
 Some have made their passion into a second source of income (living in the Bay Area is expensive), others are working a job while creating content as a passion project.
 Many of them dream of being part of the team at IGN or another respected media outlet.

 Being a content creator may look fun (it totally is) but it’s also soul-crushing and so many creative people are quick to abandon their passion.
-When I started 8Bit/Digi, I was following seven other bloggers who shared the same interests as me, but only two of them are still active as of July 2018.
-In 2017; I meet numerous bloggers, vloggers, and other independent content creators
+Many give up in first few months while some only last a year before calling quits.
+When I started 8Bit/Digi, I was following seven other bloggers who shared the same interests but only two of them are still active as of July 2018.

 So you know what really breaks my game about all this?
 That despite all the great commentators and video game critics out there, a lazy talentless hack is somehow able to get a job at a respectable media outlet like IGN (a goal so many of us are working hard towards).
 In the end, Filip Miucin is nothing more then the Ellsworth Toohey to every Howard Roark who gives their blood, sweat, and passion into their work.